Research

 With Bao Tran Truong, Erfan Samieyan Sahneh, Gianluca Nogara, Enrico Verdolotti, Florian Saurwein-Scherer, Natascha Just, Luca Luceri, Silvia Giordano, and Filippo Menczer

-Preprint arXiv:2502.08841 (2025), Under review
+Preprint arXiv:2502.08841 (2025), Under review [Paper]

 Social media platforms face legal and regulatory pressures to moderate illegal content through takedown procedures.
 However, the effectiveness of content moderation varies widely across platforms due to differences in takedown deadlines imposed by various regulations.
 This study models the relationship between the timeliness of content removal and the persistence of illegal material on social media.
 By simulating illegal content diffusion using empirical data from sources like the DSA Transparency Database and Facebook NetzDG reports, we demonstrate that while rapid takedown (within hours) significantly reduces illegal content prevalence and exposure, longer delays (beyond 23 days) render moderation efforts futile.
 Our findings stress the need for regulatory frameworks with enforceable, short deadlines, such as those outlined in German law, to ensure meaningful content removal.
 These insights provide critical recommendations for policymakers aiming to enhance online safety and improve moderation strategies.